Rockwynn/bakerslanding.ca/site/content/pages/8.faq/index.md

         </div>
         <div id="collapse7" class="panel-collapse collapse" role="tabpanel" aria-labelledby="heading7">
             <div class="panel-body">
-                <p>The Weber BBQ has a propane tank on it.
+                <p>The BBQ has a propane tank on it.
 A full spare tank is also provided.
 Feel free to swap the spare tank if required, but if it’s empty let us know so we can refill it for the next guests.
 We provide all the cooking implements – you provide the steak!</p>
             </div>
         </div>
     </div>